 Avoid partnering with payment service providers

-It’s easy to avoid an unnecessary Square account deactivation and possibility of being added to MATCH/TMF simply by partnering with a traditional payment processor that reviews your application and underwrites your account before issuing their services.
+It’s easy to avoid an unnecessary Square account deactivation and the possibility of being added to MATCH/TMF simply by partnering with a traditional payment processor that reviews your application and underwrites your account before issuing its services.

 How to Check if You Are on the MATCH List